mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 ## Breaking change changelog

+### 0.5.0

+This version doesn’t introduce any visible breaking changes, but it includes new features and a few significant updates under the hood:

+- Added support for `RealtimeRunner` to handle [SIP protocol connections](https://platform.openai.com/docs/guides/realtime-sip)
+- Significantly revised the internal logic of `Runner#run_sync` for Python 3.14 compatibility

 ### 0.4.0

 In this version, [openai](https://pypi.org/project/openai/) package v1.x versions are no longer supported.
 Please use openai v2.x along with this SDK.